AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

 for a duration of 2 hours, where you can run your programs in.

-The option ``-p interactive`` requests a node in the interactive partition which is dedicated to interactive usage (more on this later).
+The option ``-p interactive`` requests a node in the interactive **partition** which is dedicated to interactive usage (more on this later).
+A partition is a group of nodes you can run on, with set limits.

 .. note::